Concordium/concordium-base/smart-contracts/docs/src/general/introduction.rst

 On the Concordium blockchain the smart contract language is `Web Assembly`_ (Wasm in short), which is designed to be a portable compilation target and to be run in sandboxed environments.
-This is perfect, since the smart contracts will be run by nodes in the network.
+This is perfect, since smart contracts will be run by bakers in the network.

 Wasm is a very low-level language and is impractical to write by hand for any decent sized smart contracts.